MicrosoftDocs/customer-insights/ci-docs/data/faqs-docs-qna.md

 ms.reviewer: [Reviewer]
 ---

-# FAQ for docs-based Q&A skill
+# FAQ for docs-based Q&A capability

 These frequently asked questions (FAQ) describe the AI impact of [Feature] feature in [Product].